Continuity of support through training and working

 The educational supervisor and doctor in training can agree an action plan to address any concerns about progress, and document it.

 If the educational supervisor and the doctor think it is appropriate, they can escalate the issues to other members of the support network.
-There is more information on paragraphs 4.20, 4.30 and 4.32 of the Gold Guide (7th edition).
+There is more information in the Gold Guide (8th edition).

 The case for minimising transitions